Azure-Samples/azure-maps-dotnet-webgl-uwp-iot-remote-control/Docs/create-luis-bot-with-bot-service.md

-In this guid we will build a sample Bot service that will remotely control the MapApplication using text input.
+In this guide we will build a sample Bot service that will remotely control the MapApplication using text input.
 This service can also be enabled as Cortana skill to support voice commands.

 ## Create a Language Understanding bot with Bot Service

 1. In the Azure portal, select Create new resource in the menu blade and click See all.
 2. In the search box, search for Web App Bot.
 3. In the Bot Service blade, provide the required information, and click Create.
 This creates and deploys the bot service and LUIS app to Azure.
     * Set App name to your bot’s name.
-The name is used as the subdomain when your bot is deployed to the cloud (for example, mynotesbot.azurewebsites.net).
+The name is used as the subdomain when your bot is deployed to the cloud (for example, mymapbot.azurewebsites.net).
 This name is also used as the name of the LUIS app associated with your bot.
 Copy it to use later, to find the LUIS app associated with the bot.
     * Select the subscription, resource group, App service plan, and location.
     * Select the Language understanding (C#) template for the Bot template field.
     ![Web App Bot Dialog](./Media/create-luis-bot-with-bot-service/Image1.png)